The Ph.D. in Political Science

 Broadly but not exclusively focused on the dynamics surrounding representation, equity, conflict, rights, and conflict resolution, the graduate program at Kent State allows candidates to study important and timely questions under well-established scholars.
-Our focus on methodological skill, sophisticated research design, and faculty mentoring enables PhD candidates to develop their own research questions in a theoretically sophisticated way.
-Our program enjoys an impression completion rate (see successfully defended dissertation titles here), and our PhD recipients place well.
+Our focus on methodological skill, sophisticated research design, and faculty mentoring enables PhD candidates to develop their own research questions in a theoretically and empirically grounded manner.
+Our program enjoys an impressive completion rate (see successfully defended dissertation titles here), and our PhD recipients place well.

 Ph.D. candidates complete 36 credit hours of coursework prior to the research hours necessary to complete the dissertation.

 The Kent State University Ph.D. is fundamentally a research degree.
 Understanding scientific inquiry and correctly using research techniques require extensive preparation.
 Students in the program take four courses designed to develop these sophisticated skills.
 The core courses include:

 One of the following advanced research methods courses:

 - SOC 6/72221 Advanced Qualitative Methods in Sociology

 - SBS 73011 Qualitative Data Analysis in Educational Services